isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 **Pedestrian Crossing**

-* Be alert and check for safety when walking in public areas and crossing the pedestrian crossings.
+* Students are to be alert and check for safety when walking in public areas and crossing the pedestrian crossings.
 * Always do the kerb drill and obey all traffic signals and signs.

 **Outside of School Premises**

 * Loitering in shopping malls, void decks, and playgrounds in school uniform after school hours is not allowed unless accompanied by a parent or guardian.
-* Always demonstrate respectful behavior in public places, including on buses and MRT trains.
+* Students must demonstrate respectful behavior in public places, including on buses and MRT trains.
-* Queue in an orderly manner when boarding buses or MRT trains.
+* Students are to queue in an orderly manner when boarding buses or MRT trains.
 * Show graciousness and consideration toward others when on the public transport.

 ### CONDUCT